All posts

 Why binary diffs break on game assets

-Binary diffs work well when the file format has local stability — when a small semantic change in the source produces a small contiguous change in the bytes on disk.
+Binary diffs work well when the file format has local stability, where a small semantic change in the source produces a small contiguous change in the bytes on disk.
 Text files usually satisfy this.
 XML, JSON, even YAML produce predictable diffs where a modified line touches contiguous bytes.

 Game assets rarely satisfy it.
 Consider three common cases: